magiclabs/magic-admin-python/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE.txt](LICENSE.txt) file for details.
+This project is licensed under the MIT License - see the [LICENSE](https://opensource.org/license/mit) file for details.

 ## 📝 Changelog